Mohawk-College-IIoT-Automation-Lab/NCM_Viz_Client/development_log.md

 - Fixed many bugs
 - Adapted more or less everything to some sort of config file
 - Everything starts up nicely, and seems to be working.
 Need to finish implementing actions so I can do full func testing.
+- I setup the menu bar and it's working now, and fills the entire screen.